-- the date of the meeting, unless otherwise directed by the SEND practitioner.
-Other individuals relevant to the review should also be invited. - The school will seek advice and information about the child prior to the meeting from all parties invited, and send any advice and information gathered to all those invited at least two weeks before the meeting. - The meeting must focus on the child's progress towards achieving the outcomes specified in the EHC plan, and on what changes might need to be made to the support that is provided to help them achieve those outcomes, or whether changes are needed to the outcomes themselves.
+- The school will seek advice and information about the child prior to the meeting from all parties invited, and send any advice and information gathered to all those invited at least two weeks before the meeting. - The meeting must focus on the child's progress towards achieving the outcomes specified in the EHC plan, and on what changes might need to be made to the support that is provided to help them achieve those outcomes, or whether changes are needed to the outcomes themselves.
 Children and parents/carers will be supported to engage fully in the review meeting. - The school will prepare and send a report of the meeting to everyone invited within two weeks of the meeting.
 The report must set out recommendations on any amendments required to the EHC plan, and should refer to any difference between the school's or other recommendations and those of others attending the meeting.